Zyrix/mpg_calculator/README.md

-# mpg_calculator
+# MPG Calculator
-Calculate the miles per gallon of your car
+Calculate the miles per gallon of your car.

 Application on shiny server:
 https://zyrix.shinyapps.io/mpg_calculator/